-- At least 2 hours of play or interaction a day.
-Ideally, you should spend more than 2 hours with your conure.
+- 2+ hours of play or interaction a day.

 Conures love to dance.
-When they are excited or trying to mimic your movements, they will sway back and forth.
+They’ll sway back and forth when excited or mimicking your movements.
 You can turn on music and dance in front of them.
-Eventually, they will pick up your moves.
+Eventually, they’ll pick up the moves.

 Ripping Things Up

-You can also make a fun mess with your bird.
 Conures love to shred things.
-If you set up space on the floor to shred newspaper, you can have fun ripping and tearing it along with your feathered buddy.
+If you set up space on the floor to shred newspaper, you can have fun ripping and tearing it together.

 How to Stop Your Conure from Biting

-- Conures that have trauma from being rehomed
+- Birds that have endured trauma from being rehomed.

-You don’t have to tolerate the biting.
-Of course, the bird must trust you and be comfortable with your presence.
-If it’s scared, stressed, or agitated, no amount of training will stop the bites.
-However, if it trusts you and just has a nasty habit, here are ways to stop that:
+You needn’t tolerate getting bitten.
+Of course, a conure must trust you and become comfortable in your presence.
+If it’s scared, stressed, or agitated, no amount of training will prevent biting.

-- Every time the conure bites at you, gently tap its beak and tell it “no.”
+- When a conure bites, tap its beak and tell it “no.”

-- Present your hand to the bird once again.
+- Present your hand to them once again.

-This may take a few tries over several days.
-However, the conure will eventually learn this behavior is not acceptable.
+This may take time, but a conure will eventually learn this behavior is unacceptable.

 How To Tame A Conure Parrot

-- Giving the bird a safe, calm area to rest, like in its cage
+- Giving them a safe, calm area to rest, like in their cage.

-- Spending 2-3 hours of consistent time with it each day
+- Spending 2-3 hours of consistent time with them each day.

-You also want to get your conure parrot used to your hands and your touch:
+You need to get a conure used to your hands and touch, so do the following:

 - Place your hand near or on the cage while talking to the conure.

-- When it seems comfortable with that, start putting your hand in the cage.
+- When it seems comfortable, start putting your hand in the cage.

-- Hold some treats in your hands so that the parrot will approach.
+- Hold some treats in your hands so that it’ll approach.

 - Maintain this routine for several days.

-- Once it comes to you without hesitation, move on to touching it directly.
+- Once it comes over without hesitation, you can touch it directly.

-Once your conure is comfortable with your hand, you can begin teaching it tricks.
-This will help the bird learn to respond to you and trust your judgment.
-This also provides lots of interaction between you both, so the bird mentally integrates you into its flock.
-You can start with:
+This will teach them to respond to you and trust your judgment.
+This also provides interaction between you, so the conure accepts you into its flock.
+You can start by:

-- Pressing your finger against the parrot’s lower chest.
+- Pressing your finger against its lower chest.